This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Higashi Chaya District

-First of all, ‘Chaya’ means tea house in English.
-It is a traditional place of feasts and entertainment.
-In the tea houses geisha perform dances and play traditional Japanese musical instruments, such as the shamisen (a three-stringed musical instrument), bamboo flute, and drum.
+Still even today, geisha perform dances and play traditional Japanese musical instruments, such as the shamisen (a three-stringed musical instrument), bamboo flute, and drum.

-In addition, the ground-floor levels are adorned with superbly fine latticework that is known as ‘Kaga lattice’
+The ground-floor levels are adorned with superbly fine latticework that is known as ‘Kaga lattice’

 Interestingly enough, the construction of the tea house is very similar to the layout of the merchant house.
-However, unlike the merchant houses, where the second floor at the front was for storage, and thus very low, the second story of tea houses are much higher, because the upper floor was used as the main entertaining area.
+However, unlike the merchant houses, where the second floor at the front was for storage, and thus very low, the second story of tea houses is much higher, because the upper floor was used as the main entertaining area.

-For one thing, the geisha areas were out of bounds to samurai.
+The geisha areas were out of bounds to samurai.
 Conversely, they were patronized by rich merchants and artisans.

 While it is no longer possible to see a samurai, Kanazawa is one of the few places in Japan where geisha still work.

-The Meiji Restoration of the 1860s was the beginning of a period of major modernization and westernization.
 In 1871, extensive reforms were passed and executed, abolishing the han system, and thus ending feudalism and the class system.

 In 1876, samurai were banned from carrying swords, practically ending the legacy of the samurai.

-Notably, there are two places worth checking out in Higashi Chaya District: Kaikaro Tea House and Shima Tea House.
 Both are located on the main street in Higashi Chaya District.

-Kaikaro Tea House
+Kaikaro Tea House in Higashi Chaya District

 Kaikaro Tea House is the largest tea house in the Higashi Chaya District.
 It was built in 1820.